Bentley Beetham: Early life

 Beetham was born in Darlington in 1886, the second son of James Weighell Beetham and Frances Elizabeth Beetham.
 His mother's maiden name was Bentley.
 Beetham's father, a bank manager in Darlington, died when Beetham was four years old.

 Until the age of eight Beetham was educated at Mr Bowman's Preparatory School; he then attended Queen Elizabeth's Grammar School, Darlington, where his brother John was already a pupil.
 From 1899 to 1903 he attended the North Eastern County School (now called Barnard Castle School) at Barnard Castle, where he was a boarder.
 He left school at the age of sixteen.

 Career

 For some years after leaving school Beetham worked in an architect's office in Darlington, then from 1903 to 1914 he was busy with field research, writing books and articles, photography and giving lectures.
 In 1914, having established himself as a leading ornithologist, he returned to the North Eastern County School as a schoolmaster, teaching natural history.
 A Fellow of the Zoological Society of London, in 1927 he was elected a member of the Royal Geographical Society.
-He retired in 1949, and moved to Cotherstone.
+He retired in 1949, and moved to Cotherstone in County Durham.
 In 1962 he was disabled by a stroke and spent his last year in a nursing home, where he died on 5 April 1963.
 His ashes were scattered from the top of Shepherd's Crag, Borrowdale.